andarazoroflove/andarazoroflove/README.md

 - 👋 Hi, I’m adam.
-- 👀 I’m a 26+ year technical nerd who's built, designed, programmed, and now I'm a radio network admin.
+- 👀 I’m a 27+ year technical nerd who's built, designed, programmed, and now I'm a radio network admin.
-- 🌱 I’ve recently become a HAM radio operator.
 - 💞️ I’m looking to collaborate on nothing, especially not "crypto."
 - 📫 How to reach me?
 Send me a message here or better yet, don't.